piroor/webextensions-lib-configs/README.md

 });
 ```

-The instance has only a property `$loaded` by default.
-Because it is a `Promise`, you can do something after all stored user values are loaded:
+The instance has a built-in property `$loaded`.
+It is a `Promise`, so you can do something after all stored user values are loaded:

 ```javascript
 configs.$loaded.then(function() {